learn-co-curriculum/phase-1-array-iterator-methods/README.md

 ## Learning Goals

-- Understand how JavaScript's iterator methods help us
+- Learn how JavaScript's iterator methods help us

 ## Introduction

 We've learned about `Array` methods that allow us to modify arrays by adding and removing elements (`push()`, `slice()`, etc).
-These methods operate on the array as a whole, but JavaScript also includes methods that assist us in iterating through an array and interacting with each individual element in some way.
+These methods operate on the array itself, but JavaScript also includes methods that assist us in iterating through an array and interacting with each individual element in some way.
 We will be learning about these methods in the next few lessons.

 ## Why Use JavaScript's Iterator Methods?